Esri/mapbook-android/README.md

 5. You should now have the following directory on your target device, ```/sdcard/Data```.
 Note:  Directory may be slightly different on your device.
 When the mapbook app first starts up, it will download the mapbook to this directory.
 6. Exit the shell with the, ```exit``` command.

+## Testing With Robotium
+The project includes a small suite of Robotium tests that test various features of the application.
+The Robotium tests for the mapbook-app will run best on an attached device, rather than in the emulator.
+You will need to adjust the values in the app_settings.xml file to reflect your specific auth credentials and any local addresses the tests use.
+Use the following steps to configure your environment for running the tests.

+1. Attach a non-emulated Android device to your computer.
+2. Ensure location services are enabled on the Android device.
+3. Ensure you have internet connectivity on the Android device.
+4. Adjust the entries in your values/app_settings.xml.
+5. Right-click on the MapbookTest.java file in Android Studio and select Run 'MapbookTest'.

 ## Requirements
 * [JDK 6 or higher](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 * [Android Studio](http://developer.android.com/sdk/index.html)